IBM/cloud-native-starter-security-workshop/workshop/app-sec-exercise-01/README.md

 [Related blog post](http://heidloff.net/article/securing-vue-js-applications-keycloak/)

+### STEP 1: Set the URLs for Keycloak and the Web-API Microservice

+...

-### STEP 1: Start the Web-APP in the IBM Cloud Shell
+### STEP 2: Start the Web-APP in the IBM Cloud Shell

 ```sh
 cd $ROOT_FOLDER/web-app